bcgsc/physlr/README.md

 cd experiment
 bin/physlr-make physical-map lr=linkedreads protocol=stlfr                # Constructs the physical map
 ```
 You also have the option to provide a reference genome (with `ref`) for Physlr to evaluate the physical map.
-Assuming the reference is called `reference.fa` you can run the following command for the previous example:
+Assuming the reference is called `reference.fa`, you can run the following command for the previous example:
 ```
 cd experiment
 bin/physlr-make physical-map lr=linkedreads ref=reference protocol=stlfr  # Constructs the physical map and reference-based evaluations for it